 SocialClimb’s reliable, automated system creates and sends out review requests to each patient after each visit.
 Our own data at SocialClimb consistently show that more than 10% of review requests get replied to.
 This means our clients get a statistically sound, regular flow of real reviews that reflect their actual customer experience.

 Studies show that most patients are happy with their care, so online reviews and rankings naturally reflect positively.
 If for some reason customer reviews show problems, our service recovery tools and survey system and robust reporting options help our clients to quickly address real problems to surgically improve any actual quality of care issues–and their online rankings quickly improve naturally as well.

-At SocialClimb, our Customer Care team helps clients to optimize their medical Google My Business pages so their listings rank in online Local Search results.
+At SocialClimb, our Customer Care team helps clients to optimize their medical Google Business Profiles so their listings rank in online Local Search results.
 To learn about SocialClimb’s full suite of intelligent, automated practice marketing tools, start reading here.
-Or, call us for a demo.
+Or CLICK BELOW to request a demo